Delhi Public School, Rohini

 Delhi Public School Rohini (DPS Rohini) is a school located in Rohini, New Delhi, Delhi, India.
 The school was established on 3 July 1995 under the aegis of the Delhi Public School Society.
 The school began with 250 students in borrowed premises off DPS Mathura Road, with eight teachers and June Fernandes as the founder head mistress.
-The principal is Vibha Singh.
-It has about 2000 students.
+The current principal is Kanika Sachdeva Govi.
+It has about 2500 students.

 Every year, Delhi Public School Rohini has sent its outgoing pupils to several institutions of repute, ranging from IIT's, BITS Pilani, AIIMS (All India Institute of Medical Sciences), SRCC in India to Stanford University, Carnegie Mellon University, University of California, University of Illinois, University of Texas and Sarah Lawrence College, USA, University of Nottingham, UK and other institutions.

 The school is rated 4.4 out of 5 as per Rating and Reviews available on SchoolMyKids.com.

-The school has a multimedia lab, canteen, two libraries, a gym, computer labs, physics, chemistry and biology labs.
-The school has installed Educomp smart class in all the classes up to 12th standard, as well as a higher-order thinking skills lab called THOTS.
-Apart from all the usual sports like cricket, football, badminton, etc. The school also conducts an annual NASA trip and several exchange programmes from countries like Germany and France.
+The school has a multimedia lab, canteen, two libraries, computer labs, physics, chemistry and biology labs.
+The school has installed Senses smart class, as well as a higher-order thinking skills lab called THOTS.
+Apart from all the usual sports like football, badminton, basketball etc. The school also conducts an annual NASA trip and several exchange programmes from countries like Germany and France.
 It has its own cabinet system in both senior and junior schools, a MUN society called 'DPSRMUN', a computer club called 'XINO', a Maths club called "Vortex", a Quizzing club called 'Infinity', a Commerce Club called 'BIZECO' and a Newspaper club called 'Folio'.

-XINO — Extreme Innovation

-The computer club of DPS Rohini was founded by Dev Dua and Shivam Agarwal.
-It has more than 25 members.
-XINO completed 10 years in April 2020.

-It hosts an annual symposium which has become one of the most awaited events of the year.

-The Presidents of the club are Siddhant Singh and Pranjal Tiwari.

-Vortex — Math Club

-The math club of DPS Rohini was founded by S. Aditya, Aditya Deshmukh, Jatin Singh, Yuvam Kulkarni, Mehul Arora, Kunal Jain, Archi Kaushik and Palash Taneja in 2016.

-It held the first edition of its symposium, Vortex 2017, three years ago.

-The second edition of Vortex was organized in June 2020.

-The third edition was held on 31 July and 1 August 2021.
-The club is looking forward to planning symposia annually.

-The current Presidents of the club are Jubin Singh and Akshit Gupta.
-The Vice Presidents are Manit Kaushik and Shaurya Bajaj.